GTEC-UDC/linuxcnc_testbed/docs/source/doc/03_linuxcnc/04_mesa_7i96s_configuration.md

 Up, Up, 192.168.1.121 and use fallback conf.
 :::

-In our test setup, jumpers `W4` and `W5` have been set to the (down, up) position, as shown in {numref}`fig:mesa_ip_selection`.
+In our testbed setup, jumpers `W4` and `W5` have been set to the (down, up) position, as shown in {numref}`fig:mesa_ip_selection`.
 This configuration allows the board to read the IP address stored in the EEPROM.
 For this setup, we have configured the board's IP address to 10.68.33.122.

 (sec:mesa7i96s_fallback)=
 ## Fallback Configuration